diku-dk/futhark/docs/man/futhark-c.rst

 --Werror
   Treat warnings as errors.

+--safe
+  Ignore ``unsafe`` in program and perform safety checks unconditionally.

 -v verbose
   Enable debugging output.
 If compilation fails due to a compiler error, the result of the last successful compiler step will be